mobilepadawan/Toastit-JS/README.md

 These parameters should be added as an object parameter, into the parenthesis of `.now()` method.

 4. Your webapp is ready to enjoy this simple but effective library. 🥂

+4.1.
+Your JS main JS file and/or the JS files where you'll reference Toast-It JS must be declared as `type="module"`.
+4.2.
+We can't use this JS library as a CDN, yet.
+In the upcoming version we'll add this optional feature.

 <hr>